MonoOni/binarydist/README.md

 ## Changelog

+### Changes in the 6/26/18 release

+* Updated to latest changeset.
+Upstream has done significant work, including progress towards Roslyn on PowerPC, `Span<T>` intrinsics, and further integration of the CoreFX platform abstraction layer.
+CoreFX PAL work will involve heavy work for AIX and PASE integration, and the beginnings of such work have been done.

+* Spurious messages when spawning new threads on AIX have been reduced.

+* System.Diagnostics.Process should function better on AIX.

 ### Changes in the 4/28/18 release

-* Updated to latest changset.
+* Updated to latest changeset.
 Note upstream is doing refactoring work on tail calls, so we have applied an experimental patch to fix PPC support for such things.

 ### Changes in the 4/15/18 release